Jhgomez/redes2/Commands.md

 * `show ip interface`: it runs in privileged mode.
 It gets a detailed listing of all the IP-related characteristics of an interface, either a router or switch, etc.

+## Ethernet Channel - PAGP/LACP
+This two protocols allows us to create ethernet channels easily.
+Ethernet channels are a logical group of physical connections that will be treated as a single logical connection.